 5 things to look for in a merchant processing provider

 The growth of ecommerce and mobile payments has opened the floodgates of entrepreneurship to millions of people.
 Startups are bursting on to the scene every day, ready to sell their ideas to the world, but before they do that, they’ll need to set up a merchant account.

 Merchant accounts are bank accounts that allow businesses to accept payments by payment cards, typically debit or credit cards.
 With today's consumers holding an average of 2.1 credit cards and 1.3 debit cards, it's necessary for a today's businesses to be able to accept payment cards.

 Fortunately for fledgling business owners, it's not too difficult to set up a merchant account.
 As long as your business does not pose any undue risk to providers, you will have no trouble finding lots of merchant processing services to choose from.
 The biggest challenge is selecting one that is a perfect fit for your company.
 Knowing what to look for will help you sort out the good from the bad, and the best from the good.
-Following are some things you should consider when choosing a merchant account provider.
+Following are some things you should consider when choosing a merchant processing provider.

 There is no such thing as a flawless payment solution, but some providers are more reliable than others.
 To find out how reliable the providers you are consider are, check review sites and see other businesses have to say.
 How much, if any, downtime have they experienced with certain providers?
 Also look for providers who have won accolades for reliability, and offer products designed to increase a reliable processing experience.